ZorvShadow/FortniteAutoExporter/README.md

 # FortniteAutoExporter
-A tool made in Java/Python to automatically import Fortnite Skins into blender
+A tool made in Java/Python to automatically import Fortnite Skins into Blender

 ## Usage